andygma567/openhpc-gpu-cluster-lab/README.md

 The intent is to keep the repository lightweight and ready for iterative experimentation rather than to provide production-ready infrastructure.

+# Requirements

+- RHEL is a requirement for the OS.
+Ubuntu is not supported

 ## Goals

 - Evaluate `stackhpc/ansible-role-openhpc` for Slurm-based cluster deployment.